 C4 photo prints, mounted in shadow frames, limited edition;

-> Traces (2019) follows the dots between photography and painting, estranged and hidden places, implicit in both types of media.
-Manual slide projectors paint multi-layered structures on the dancer Maartje Pasman, the images taken are process-based, sudden appearances on the horizon of our senses.
+> Traces (2019) follows the connection between photography and painting, exploring estranged and hidden places implicit in both media.
+Manual slide projectors paint multi-layered structures onto the dancer Maartje Pasman, creating images that are process-based, sudden appearances on the horizon of our senses.

 One visual layers consists of a painting of Maartje, done by the painter Lucia Riccelli.